Amiru150/20252R0136COSE36203/README.md

 - datasets
 - scikit-learn
 - imbalanced-learn

+## Team Integration
+This classifier is used as the category prediction component in our full project pipeline.
+It connects with:
+- Sentiment Analysis Module
+- LLM-based Final Report Generator

 ## Project Purpose
 This project aims to build an automatic YouTube video category classifier as part of a larger team system that includes sentiment analysis and LLM-based report generation.